fly2plan/fixm-to-acris-converter-lib/README.md

 	-  This will generate an ACRIS.json file corresponding  to the given fixm sample
         -  The file acris.json have the output of the execution.

-The transformFixmToAcris and parseFixmFromFile function are  entry points into lib.
-The function transformFixmToAcris access XML file contenet and schema version.
-The function parseFixmFromFile accepts the file path and version .
+The transformFixmToAcris and transformXmlFileToAcris function are  entry points into the lib.
+The function transformFixmToAcris access XML file contents and schema version(optional one, no need to pass).
+The function transformXmlFileToAcris accepts XML the file path and version .
 Version is optional filed .
-Default is 4.2
+Default is 4.2 .